Quark-hadron phase transition in DGP including BD brane: Lattice QCD phase transition

 \subsection{Low temperature regime}

-In contrast to the high temperature, the trace anomaly is not a suitable approach to estimate equation of state in low temperature regime.
-However, using the hadronic resonances gas (HRG) model, one can achieve to an equation of state in low temperature regime, where $T < 180 {\rm MeV}$ \cite{20}.
+Although the trace anomaly is known as a suitable approach to acquire a realistic equation of state in high temperature regime, the approach seems to fail in low temperature regime mostly due to discretization effect.
+In low temperature regime, where $T < 180 {\rm MeV}$, one can achieve an equation of state by using the HRG model \cite{20}.
 In HRG model, the confinement of QCD is treated as non-interacting gas of fermions and bosons \cite{21,21a}.
+In this case, the era before the phase transition (namely quark-gluon phase) is considered at low temperature.
+Then the Universe is in confinement phase and could be treated as a non-interacting gas of fermions and bosons.
 The idea of the HRG model is to implicitly account for the strong interaction in the confinement phase by looking at the hadronic resonances only, since these are basically the only relevant degrees of freedom in that phase.
 It has been shown that, the HRG results can be parametrized for trace anomaly as \cite{20}:

 where $a_1$ = 4.654 GeV$^{-1}$, $a_2$ = -879 GeV$^{-3}$, $a_3$ = 8081 GeV$^{-4}$, $a_4$ = -7039000 GeV$^{-10}$, and $I(T) = \rho(T) - 3p(T)$ is the trace anomally.
 Through the calculation of trace anomally $I(T)$ in lattice QCD, the energy density, pressure and entropy could be estimated by using usual thermodynamics identities.
 Integral of trace anomaly displays the pressure difference between two temperature $T$ and $T_{\rm low}$